 By Cass Marrett

 Auckland is running out of room to dump its rubbish, with the city’s largest landfill likely to be full within the next eight years.
-This week hearings begin to decide whether a new tip can be built in Dome Valley, that’s being fiercely opposed by Ngāti Whātua iwi.
+This week hearings began to decide whether a new tip can be built in Dome Valley, that’s being fiercely opposed by Ngāti Whātua iwi.
 Here’s an explainer on the situation.

 In less than eight years Auckland’s largest landfill will be full, which could put pressure on the city’s other landfills.

 This week resource consent hearings begin to decide whether council-contracted company Waste Management will be able to build a landfill in Dome Valley, about 90 minutes north of Auckland.
 Local iwi have been fiercely opposed to the new landfill since Waste Management applied for resource consent in May 2019.

 Aucklanders send 180,000 tonnes of household waste to landfill every year.
 Christchurch, Dunedin, and Wellington don’t lag far behind with an estimated 113,815 tonnes, 94,000 tonnes and 96,000 tonnes respectively.
 Wellington is looking to expand its current landfill and Dunedin’s main landfill will be full in the next few years.